AokoC/MahJourney/README.md

 On the practice page, filter the desired problems and modes, then start answering.
 Select your discard action and tile, then submit.

-You can immediately see the pre-set answers (correct/incorrect indicated by green/red borders), and the "Problem Description" on the left sidebar will change to show "Explanation".
+You can immediately see the pre-set answers (correct/incorrect indicated by green/red borders), and the "Question" on the left sidebar will change to show "Explanation".

 <div align="center">
   <br><img src="others/images/EN/Quiz-Image-EN.png" width="80%" alt="">